microsoft/vscode-recipes/Docker-TypeScript/README.md

 # Debugging TypeScript in a Docker Container

+**Please note:**  this recipe is obsolete.
+It was created in a time when VS Code did not have universal [remote development capabilities](https://code.visualstudio.com/docs/remote/remote-overview) and only its Node.js debugger was able to debug remotely.
+Today we recommend to use VS Code's excellent [container development support](https://code.visualstudio.com/docs/remote/containers).

+---

 This recipe shows how to run and debug a VS Code TypeScript project in a Docker container.

 The recipe assumes that you have a recent version of [Docker](https://www.docker.com) installed.